 And if I feel that way, I am sure you do too.

-Because I’ve never cooked with tofu before, it seemed so intimidating to try for the very first time.
+If you have never cooked with tofu, it seems intimidating to try it for the first time.

-That’s why I wanted to share with you my experiences so you can feel comfortable learning how to cook tofu for the first time too – and actually make it taste good!
+That’s why I wanted to share my experiences with you so you can feel comfortable learning to cook tofu for the first time, too – and make it taste good!

 Apparently, the secret to crispy tofu is to remove even more water from the tofu by pressing it between two clean towels, to absorb the excess moisture.